truevoid-development/dagster-composable-graphs/README.md

 testability.

-This library provides additional functionality to define dagster jobs from a file in `.yaml` format.
-This library may be used with any other package that integrates with dagster.
+This library provides additional functionality to define dagster jobs from a file in `.yaml` format and may be used with any other package that integrates with dagster.

 ## Example